MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-org.md

 ## Overview

-Organizational insights for business leaders can be viewed on the My organization page of the Microsoft Viva Insights app.
+Leader insights can be viewed on the My organization page of the Microsoft Viva Insights app.
 These insights give you a snapshot of how your company is doing by presenting company-wide outcomes to focus on and by showing leading indicators for each outcome, which help you see why it's important to pay attention to that outcome at the moment:

 ![Outcomes page](../images/wpa/use/viva-org-outcomes.png)